argonjs/design-tools/_twine/part4.md

 title: 'Part 4: CSS Styling in Twine'
 ---

-> This lesson uses the first [example](https://github.com/blairmacintyre/oldfashioned/tree/master/examples/) from github. <br> Import the text file into Twine to open the project.
+> This lesson uses the first [example](https://github.com/blairmacintyre/oldfashioned/tree/master/examples/) from GitHub. <br> Import the text file into Twine to open the project.

 ## Utilizing CSS Styling
 You can utilize CSS for styling an Argon experience's layout, font, and presentation.
-We will be adding some CSS styling to the Twine expererience we created in the last lesson.
+We will be adding some CSS styling to the Twine experience we created in the last lesson.

 To create storywide styling, you must reference the story's id: `story`.
 We can style our story in a multitude of different ways.
 For example, we can specify "pointer events", which allow you to control when a graphic element becomes the target of mouse elements.
 "Auto" applies to all events.
-Other possible styling we can do includes choosing our font families, specifying background color, positioning our CSS elements, etc..
+Other possible styling we can do includes choosing our font families, specifying background color, positioning our CSS elements, etc.

 ```css